OkayHQ/ee-handbook/content/en/time/improving-flow.md

 category: Managing time
 ---

-## Here are some tactical ways to improve your team’s calendar fragmentation and meeting load today:
+## Best pratices to reduce fragmentation and meeting load

-- Align 1/1s to the team's schedule instead of the manager's: As a manager there's always the temptation to batch your 1/1s into chunks so that they work well for your schedule.
+- **Align 1/1s to the team's schedule instead of the manager's:** As a manager there's always the temptation to batch your 1/1s into chunks so that they work well for your schedule.
 1/1’s can be a big source of calendar fragmentation on a given day if they’re not carefully scheduled.
 They also typically happen every week so getting these right can have recurring benefits.

-- Increase team awareness and autonomy around managing meetings.
-Sharing data with teams about the cost of meetings and giving them the support and autonomy to move, change, or cancel meetings is critical to a healthy meeting culture that encourages Maker Time.
+- **Increase team awareness and autonomy around managing meetings:** Sharing data with teams about the cost of meetings and giving them the support and autonomy to move, change, or cancel meetings is critical to a healthy meeting culture that encourages Maker Time.
 Once the team understands the cost of context switching, and has your support to improve it they will take action.

-- Optimize ad-hoc meeting scheduling: Typically 20% of meetings are scheduled last minute (a few days or less in advance) and many of them are organized by the team itself.
+- **Optimize ad-hoc meeting scheduling:** Typically 20% of meetings are scheduled last minute (a few days or less in advance) and many of them are organized by the team itself.
 The best time to schedule meetings is adjacent to existing meetings (or at the beginning/end of a day).
 This minimizes the chance that it will break a Maker time block for one of the attendees.

-## Here are some tactical ways to improve your team’s Page Load today:
+## Best practices to reduce Page Load

-- Assess the signal-noise ratio of every alert your team receives.
-Cut the noisy alerts aggressively.
+- **Assess the signal-noise ratio of every alert your team receives.** Cut the noisy alerts aggressively.
 For those teams that are in central parts of the stack (e.g. database), you might need to create much larger rotations and train more people.
 The volume of pages might be naturally higher due to the sheer scale of these services.

-- Prioritize solving the root cause behind the instability of your services.
+- **Prioritize solving the root cause behind the instability of your services.**

-- Establish goals around a maximum number of pages / week for team members.
-Make yourself accountable to meet these goals, not the engineers.
+- **Establish goals around a maximum number of pages / week for team members.** Make yourself accountable to meet these goals, not the engineers.

-## Here are some tactical ways to improve your team's Interview Load today:
+## Best practices to reduce Interview Load

-- Make sure every interview question has enough trained interviewers.
+- Make sure every interview question has **enough trained interviewers**.

-- Make interview training part of your long-term onboarding program (typically 3-6 months after joining).
+- Make **interview training** part of your long-term onboarding program (typically 3-6 months after joining).

-- Establish an upper bound of interviews/week per person (usually 2 or 3 max.).
+- Establish an **upper bound of interviews/week** per person (usually 2 or 3 max.).

-Include interview participation in performance reviews.
+- Include **interview participation** in performance reviews.

 ## Overall Framework